NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     If no cert bundle, it uses only these certificates.
     Default is no.
     On windows this option uses the certificates from the cert store.
-    Use the tls-cert-bundle option on other systems.
+    Use the :ref:`tls-cert-bundle:<unbound.conf.tls-cert-bundle>` option on
+    other systems.
     On other systems, this option enables the system certificates.

 .. _unbound.conf.tls-system-cert:

 tls-system-cert: *<yes or no>*
-    This the same setting as the **tls-win-cert:** setting, under a different name.
+    This the same attribute as the
+    :ref:`tls-win-cert:<unbound.conf.tls-win-cert>` attribute, under a
+    different name.
     Because it is not windows specific.

 .. _unbound.conf.tls-additional-port:

 tls-additional-port: *<portnr>*
-    List portnumbers as tls-additional-port, and when interfaces are defined, eg. with the @port suffix, as this port number, they provide dns over TLS service.
+    List port numbers as *tls-additional-port:*, and when interfaces are defined, eg. with the @port suffix, as this port number, they provide DNS-over-TLS service.
     Can list multiple, each on a new statement.

 .. _unbound.conf.tls-session-ticket-keys: